 This Restaurant Style Paneer Do Pyaza Recipe is a North Indian curry made with paneer and onions.
 As the name of the recipe says, this paneer curry is made with lots and lots of onions.
-The taste of this paneer curry is very unique, rice and delicious.
+The taste of this paneer curry is very unique, rich and delicious.

 This recipe calls for a long list of ingredients but they are all easily available in our kitchen.
 The amount of onion used here is relatively more as compared with other ingredients.
 In this particular curry, onions are added at two different stages.